Q. Describe the most common types of jobs you do for your clients.

 Q. What do you like most about your job?

-A. The opportunity to get to know each of our clients, learn to understand their dreams and desires, the chance to work on exciting projects, and, in the end, deliver quality architectural services and finished buildings that exceed our client's expectations.
+A. Having the opportunity to learn to understand our client's dreams and desires, and delivering quality architectural services and finished buildings that exceed our client's expectations.
 There is no greater satisfaction to us than a satisfied client.

 Q. What do you wish customers knew about you or your profession?

-A. The quality of homes that we live in and the businesses we work in directly impacts the user's quality of life and well-being.
+A. The quality of the built environments we create directly impact the user's quality of life and well-being.
 Architectural designs by quality-minded professionals enhance the everyday experiences of those who use these spaces and buildings.

 Q. Do you do any sort of continuing education to stay up on the latest developments in your field?